City district: Russia (raion)

 In Russia, a city district (raion) is a second-level administrative unit used to divide a city.
 It is the standardised administration unit of numerous post-Soviet states, two levels below national subdivision.

 Germany (Stadtbezirk)

 In Germany, a city district (Stadtbezirk) is an administrative unit that divides a metropolis of more than 150,000 inhabitants.

-France & Francophonie (arrondissements)
+France and Francophonie (arrondissements)

 A city district, or municipal arrondissement (French: arrondissement municipal [aʁɔ̃dismɑ̃ mynisipal]), is a subdividing unit used in France's three largest cities: Paris, Lyon and Marseille.
 It divides a commune within which it has its own mayor.

 An arrondissement is also a term used for administrative divisions in areas such as Belgium, Haiti, and other certain Francophone countries.

 Mexico City (borough)

-There are 16 city districts of Mexico City.
-These are 15 subdivisions, formally known as boroughs, and the Federal District (Spanish: distrito federal).
+There are 16 city districts of Mexico City: 15 subdivisions formally known as boroughs, and the Distrito Federal ('federal district').